David R. Bryant

-David R. Bryant (born May 8, 1936 in Greensboro, North Carolina, USA) is an internationally acclaimed organic chemist, having worked his entire thirty-nine-year 'early career' at Union Carbide.
-He is inventor on some ninety patents, and a recipient of the Perkin Medal.
-He currently is a member of Renewable Algal Energy (RAE) LLC, and is working to commercialize an algae-to-oil process utilizing RAE's patent pending technology.
+David R. Bryant (May 8, 1936 - May 10, 2025) was an internationally acclaimed organic chemist, having worked his entire thirty-nine-year 'early career' at Union Carbide.
+He was inventor on some ninety patents, and a recipient of the Perkin Medal.
+He was a member of Renewable Algal Energy (RAE) LLC, and was working to commercialize an algae-to-oil process utilizing RAE's patent pending technology.

 Early life and education

 Bryant grew up in Greensboro, North Carolina as one of seven children.
 He began working at age ten and held various jobs throughout his youth.
 He was influenced by his high school science teacher, Arnold Bolen, and decided to pursue chemistry in college.
 After graduation from high school, he earned a scholarship to Wake Forest University where he double-majored in chemistry and math.
 While at Wake Forest, he became a lab assistant and conducted synthetic research without the benefit of advanced instrumentation.
 After receiving his B.S. in 1958, Bryant pursued his Ph.D. at Duke University, with a fellowship from the National Science Foundation.
 Focusing on organic chemistry, with a minor in physics, he worked on the conversion of organic compounds into dianions under Charlie Hauser and received his doctorate in three years.